deepak-nkit/friend_finder/README.md

 - 💬 Real-time chat functionality
 - 🕵️‍♂️ Search friends by username, topic, or pincode
 - 🗺️ User map integration
+- 🗺️ Map integration using Leaflet.js** to show nearby or connected users on a street-level map
 - 📦 Easy to deploy with Docker

+## 🧭 Interactive Map with Leaflet.js

+Friend Finder uses **Leaflet.js** to embed a real-time street map (StreetFit style) where users can:

+- View their own location on the map
+- See other users' locations
+- Explore and interact with user markers

+The map is lightweight, mobile-friendly, and integrated with the Geolocation API to fetch current coordinates securely.

 ## 🧑‍💻 Getting Started